MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-operationalize-the-model.md

     EXEC [dbo].[PredictTip] @inquery = @query_string;
     ```

-4. The stored procedure returns a series of values representing the prediction for each of the "top 10 trips".
-However, the "top 10 trips" are all single-passenger trips with a relatively short trip distance.
-The driver is very unlikely to get a tip on such trips.
+4. The stored procedure returns a series of values representing the prediction for each of the top ten trips.
+However, the top trips are also single-passenger trips with a relatively short trip distance, for which the driver is unlikely to get a tip.

 > [!TIP]